Enhanced Auslander-Reiten duality and Morita theorem for singularity categories: Introduction

-We have a version of \ref{tilt intro} for hypersurface singularities.
+We have a version of \ref{tilt intro} for hypersurface singularities, where $\Sing^G\!R:=\Sing_R^G\!R$.
 Recall by matrix factorization that hypersurfaces have $2$-periodic singularity categories.
-It allows us to give equivalences with cluster categories of various Calabi-Yau dimensions. \begin{Thm}[=\ref{hypersurface}] In the above setting, assume that $R$ is a hypersurface singularity with Gorenstein parameter $p$, and that there is a tilting subcategory $\P\subset\D_{\sg,0}^G(R)$.
+It allows us to give equivalences with cluster categories of various Calabi-Yau dimensions. \begin{Cor}[{Morita Theorem for hypersurfaces,\,=\ref{hypersurface}}] In the above setting, assume that $R$ is a hypersurface singularity with Gorenstein parameter $p$.
+Let $\A\subset\sg_{0,\dg}^G\!\La$ be a full dg subcategory which generates $\sg_0^G\!\La$ as a thick subcategory.
 Let $\ell\in\Z$, and assume that $p+\ell c\in G$ is torsion-free. \begin{enumerate} \item There exists a commutative diagram of triangle equivalences